 The fucking with M. was very good.
 She had a heart-shaped ass iridescent with almost-invisibly-blond hairs; she had the coloring and thick brown hair of a freckled Greek peasant.
 One afternoon I came to her in her room in that sprawling flat and she said “Ta da!” and unwrapped her skirt to reveal her newly-shaped bush, trimmed into a heart for me.
 And when she swallowed my semen she’d wipe her chin and quip: “Salty!”

 Well, but, listen: I’ve already written a short story about all this.
-The only thing I changed in that story were the names: I refer to M as S and myself as “The Cynic” and Berlin as “X”.
+The only things of real substance I changed in that story were the names: I refer to M as S and myself as “The Cynic” and Berlin as “X”.
+Actually, re-reading the story now I see I mixed a little bit of experience, with another hippie (a much more beautiful one) in with this story: there’s a reference to a magazine about Elf Fashion and that happened with that other woman.
+No matter!
 Why not read the story, which was called Gently Flew the Flag…?

 GENTLY FLEW the FLAG

 S was a hippie.
 She was a hippie about thirty years too late, which is even worse than being a fourth generation punk, in that the punk ethos only needs a little tweak here and an upgrade there to fit right into prevailing attitudes.
 But “hippie” is deader than “commie”… both are too dead as concepts, in fact, to even work as pejoratives.
 No one gets jailed or punched or turns red over either of those two words anymore and The Cynic always felt that if S hadn’t turned hippie at the age of twenty two she would have gone for commie instead.
 Even more embarrassing: he can easily imagine a future for her in which Jesus will figure prominently.